 The vision for Magdalene Omaha began in 2014.
 We spent a year learning about Omaha’s growing sex trafficking problem and the services already being provided.
 In 2015, we studied the Magdalene model in great depth – including going to Nashville to learn about it up close.
 Then, we engaged community leaders and those already doing work on the front lines in Omaha to help determine if this model was needed here, and if it was a good fit.
 There was overwhelming enthusiasm to bring this model to Omaha.
 In 2016, we formally created Magdalene Omaha, established a board, and received our 501c3 tax-exempt, non-profit designation from the IRS.
 In 2017, with the support of the Omaha community, we purchased our first house, renovated it ahead of schedule and under budget, and began to welcome home our first residents.
 In 2018, we opened Thistle Lights, our survivor-led small business.

 Long-term, safe housing.

-Our residents will live in a safe home for two years, rent-free.
+Our residents live in a safe home for two years, rent-free.
 With basic needs like shelter, food, and clothing taken care of, survivors are able to focus on their journey toward healing.
 Living together in community develops residents' relational skills and provides them a supportive community of peers.

 A plan for recovery, tailored to their needs.

-Residents work with a case manager to develop an individualized recovery plan and connect to the services they need.
+Residents work with the residential program manager to develop an individualized recovery plan and connect to the services they need.
 In the first six months, women begin to heal from trauma and receive the medical, dental, mental health, and substance abuse treatment they need.
 As they progress through the program, they receive intensive educational programming that includes life skills, financial literacy, and vocational training.
 We also assist them with any pending legal matters they have.

 Job training and education.